Student Finance CalculatorSFC

 • Only available in priority subject groups (see below)

-• Also available for all Higher Technical Qualifications (HTQs) at levels 4-5
+• Also available for all Higher Technical Qualifications (HTQs) at levels 4 and 5

 • Must be assessed and given a standardised transcript